Instructor: Kristen Rowell

 Half-tuition scholarships are available for Studio Practice Workshops.
 Please contact Claudia Gonzalez Griffin at firstname.lastname@example.org for scholarship information.

-Cancelation policy: Participants who cancel enrollment anytime up to 15 days before the first day of a workshop will receive a full refund minus the $23 processing fee.
-Those who cancel less than 8 days before the first day of a workshop will not receive a refund unless it is a result of a positive COVID diagnosis.
-If you have tested positive for COVID-19 within 10 days of the start of the workshop, you will receive a credit for a future program.
-Participants must register and attend the new workshop within ten months.
+Cancelation policy: Participants who cancel enrollment anytime up to 15 days before the first day of a series will receive a full refund minus the $23 before the first day of a series will receive a full refund minus the $23 processing fee.
+Those who cancel less than 8 days before the first day of a series will not receive a refund unless it is a result of a positive COVID diagnosis.
+If you have tested positive for COVID-19 within 10 days of the start of the series, you will receive a credit for a future program.
+Participants must register and attend the new series within ten months.